au-ts/sddf/docs/drivers.md

 # Available drivers

-Below is a list of all the avaiable drivers in sDDF, grouped by their device class.
+Below is a list of all the available drivers in sDDF, grouped by their device class.

 Each driver is listed by the device family it is written for and a list of Device Tree compatible strings it is known to work with.

 ## Block